Two-Stage Signal Reconstruction for Amplitude-Phase-Time Block Modulation-based Communications: Performance Evaluation

-The BER performance under varying IBO levels is shown in Fig.~\ref{fig:simulation_power}.
-A smaller IBO improves PAE but also introduces stronger nonlinear distortion, thereby degrading BER performance.
+The bit error rate (BER) performance under varying IBO levels is shown in Fig.~\ref{fig:simulation_power}.
+A smaller IBO improves PAE but also introduces stronger nonlinear distortion, thereby degrading the BER performance.
 It can be observed that the proposed algorithm consistently outperforms both the baseline and conventional QAM schemes.
-At a target BER of $10^{-4}$ with MO 64, the baseline achieves approximately a 6 dB IBO reduction compared to QAM, while the proposed algorithm further lowers the IBO by about 2 dB relative to the baseline, corresponding to a 33.6\% improvement in PAE.
-For a more relaxed BER target of $10^{-3}$, representing more severe nonlinear operating conditions, the proposed algorithm achieves roughly a 4 dB additional IBO reduction over the baseline, translating to a 59.1\% PAE enhancement.
-These results demonstrate that the proposed algorithm provides significant IBO reduction and PAE improvement over the baseline, especially under highly nonlinear conditions.
+At a target BER of $10^{-4}$ with a modulation order (MO) of 64, the baseline achieves an approximate 6 dB reduction in IBO compared to conventional QAM.
+Notably, the proposed algorithm further reduces the IBO by an additional 2 dB relative to the baseline. {Based on the efficiency formulation in \eqref{eq:PAE} and the PA characteristics modeled in \eqref{eq:modified_rapp}, this 2 dB reduction in IBO translates to a substantial relative PAE improvement of approximately 39.3\%.} For a more relaxed BER target of $10^{-3}$, representing more severe nonlinear operating conditions, the proposed algorithm achieves roughly a 5 dB additional IBO reduction over the baseline, translating to a 77.8\% PAE enhancement. {The baseline algorithm suffers a sharp performance degradation when the IBO drops below a critical threshold, whereas the proposed method exhibits remarkable stability.
+This divergent behavior is primarily due to the baseline's high sensitivity to phase distortion, which triggers a severe threshold effect characterized by a rapid surge in BER once a specific distortion level is exceeded.
+In contrast, the proposed algorithm leverages a dedicated phase compensation mechanism to effectively neutralize such distortions, resulting in a much more graceful BER degradation.}

-To ensure a comprehensive comparison, the baseline algorithm is augmented with the same phase compensation (PC) mechanism as the proposed algorithm.
-Further simulations are conducted to evaluate the performance impact.
-As shown in Fig.~\ref{fig:simulation_power2}, at a target BER of $10^{-4}$, the proposed algorithm achieves approximately 0.5-1 dB additional IBO reduction over the baseline enhanced with PC.
-This result demonstrates that the proposed algorithm mitigates nonlinear distortion beyond the capability of PC alone, thereby validating its effectiveness.
+To ensure a rigorous and fair comparison, the baseline algorithm is augmented with the identical phase compensation (PC) mechanism employed by our proposed method.
+Subsequent simulations are conducted to evaluate the true performance impact of this specific enhancement.
+As depicted in Fig.~\ref{fig:simulation_power2}, at a target BER of $10^{-4}$, the proposed algorithm achieves a further IBO reduction of over 1 dB relative to the PC-enhanced baseline across various MOs.
+Moreover, this performance gain widens to a substantial 3 dB when operating with an MO of 16.
+These results demonstrate that the proposed algorithm suppresses nonlinear distortion well beyond the capabilities of PC alone, thereby firmly validating its superior effectiveness.